Vinicius-GN/segment_net/README.md

 ### 7.1 Quantitative Results 📊

-Below are the quantitative benchmarks collected across all tested models using our unified framework in Rellis3D datasey.
+Below are the quantitative benchmarks collected across all tested models using our unified framework in Rellis3D dataset.
 We report per-class IoU scores and overall mean IoU, as well as resource usage metrics to highlight architecture trade‑offs in speed and size.

 | **Models**          | *sky* | *grass* | *tree* | *bush* | *concrete* | *mud* | *person* | *puddle* | *rubble* | *barrier* | *log* | *fence* | *vehicle* | *object* | *pole* | *water* | *asphalt* | *building* | **mean** |
 |--------------------|:-----:|:------:|:-----:|:-----:|:---------:|:----:|:-------:|:--------:|:--------:|:-------:|:---:|:--------:|:--------:|:--------:|:-----:|:------:|:--------:|:----------:|:--------:|